Matanmoshes/deploy-k8s-with-openebs-metallb-istio/README.md

 ## 2. Prerequisites

-Before we begin, ensure the following prerequisites are met:
+Before you begin, ensure the following prerequisites are met:

 - **Kubernetes Cluster**: Set up using the `Deploy-k8s-kubeadm-terraform-Ansible` repository.
 Please refer to the `README.md` file inside this folder for detailed instructions on creating and running the Terraform and Ansible scripts.